-If you’re looking for a mortgage loan to pay off your home, it’s possible it could affect your points.
+If you’re looking for a mortgage loan to pay off your home, it could affect your score.
 If you want to know how to shop for a mortgage without hurting your credit, you will need to take steps to prevent your credit score from being affected in the shopping process.

 Does it hurt your credit to shop around for a mortgage?

 Out of ignorance, some people dismiss that “shopping around” can hurt your credit score.
 The answer to this question is “yes.”
 Just one conversation with a lender can cause your points to fluctuate.
 The process works like this: